Contact Us

 What if I don’t get in?

-Please remember that with up to three times as many applicants as we have spots, we cannot accept every artist whose work we enjoy.
-We also reserve many spots each year for new artists – at least one-third and up to one-half the total number – to maintain high shopper interest and to pursue our mission of supporting new and emerging crafters.
+Please remember that with up to three times as many applicants as we have spaces, we cannot accept every artist whose work we enjoy.
+We also reserve many spaces each year for new artists – at least one-third and up to one-half the total number – to maintain high shopper interest and to pursue our mission of supporting new and emerging crafters.
 This means some previous artists will not be accepted every year.

 After we select an initial roster of artists, we compile a “waitlist” in case we can find room — or in case any selected artists have to cancel.
 If you aren’t selected in the first round, and would like to be placed on our waitlist, be sure to let us know how much notice you would need to participate (e.g., two weeks prior to the sale, etc.).